Parson Brownlow: U.S. Senate and later life

 After his Senate term ended in 1875, Brownlow returned to Knoxville.
-His successor as governor, DeWitt Clinton Senter, had undone most of his Radical initiatives, allowing Democrats to regain control of the state government.
+Governor Dewitt Clinton Senter had undone most of his Radical initiatives, allowing Democrats to regain control of the state government.
 Having sold the Whig in 1869, Brownlow purchased an interest in the Knoxville Chronicle, a Republican newspaper published by his old protégé, William Rule.
 The paper's name was changed to the Knoxville Whig and Chronicle.
 In 1876, Brownlow endorsed Rutherford B. Hayes for president.
-In December of the same year, he spoke at the opening of Knoxville College, which had been established for the city's African-American residents.
+In December 1876 he spoke at the opening of Knoxville College, which had been established for the city's African-American residents.

 On the night of April 28, 1877, Brownlow collapsed at his home, and died the following afternoon.
 The cause of death was given as "paralysis of the bowels."
 He was interred in Knoxville's Old Gray Cemetery following a funeral procession described by his colleague, Oliver Perry Temple, as the largest in the city's history up to that time.

 Legacy

-In 1870, William Rule, who had been a journalist for the Whig, launched the Knoxville Chronicle, which he considered the Whig's pro-Republican successor.
-Rule continued editing this paper, which was eventually renamed The Knoxville Journal, until his death in 1928.
+Rule continued editing the Knoxville Chronicle, which was eventually renamed The Knoxville Journal.
 The Knoxville Journal remained one of Knoxville's daily newspapers until it folded in 1991.
 Adolph Ochs, who later became publisher of the New York Times, began his career at the Chronicle in the early 1870s.

-William Rule wrote that Brownlow was "a master of invective and burning sarcasm, and he flourished in an age when such things were expected of a public journalist."
+Rule writes that Brownlow was "a master of invective and burning sarcasm, and he flourished in an age when such things were expected of a public journalist."
 J. Austin Sperry, Brownlow's rival editor in pre-Civil War Knoxville, admitted that Brownlow was a remarkable judge of human nature.

-Brownlow's long-time colleague, Oliver Perry Temple, wrote of him: